kvasdopil/ui-gen/README.md

 4. **Select Workspace**: Click on any workspace card to open it and start working
 5. **Edit Workspace Name**: In a workspace, click on the workspace name in the top-left header to edit it in-place (Enter to save, Escape to cancel)
 6. **Delete Workspace**: Hover over a workspace card to reveal the delete icon, then click it and confirm deletion
-7. **Navigate Back**: Click the arrow left icon in the workspace header to return to the files page
+7. **Navigate Back**: Click the arrow left icon (link) in the workspace header to return to the files page - hover to see the destination URL
+8. **Download Workspace**: Hover over the workspace header to reveal the download button, then click it to download all screens as a ZIP file
+   - Each screen's selected conversation point (or the last one if none selected) is exported as a separate HTML file
+   - File names are derived from screen titles, converted to kebab-case (e.g., "My Screen" becomes "my-screen.html")
+   - HTML files include Tailwind CSS and Font Awesome CDN links for standalone viewing
+   - Links are removed (converted to spans) since navigation isn't exported yet
+   - Duplicate file names are automatically handled with numeric suffixes
-8. **Automatic Updates**: The workspace's last modification date is automatically updated whenever you create, modify, or delete screens or dialog entries
+9. **Automatic Updates**: The workspace's last modification date is automatically updated whenever you create, modify, or delete screens or dialog entries

 ### Initial Generation